 For on-campus and off-campus emergencies, call 911 for police, fire and medic dispatch.

-As part of its comprehensive approach to protecting the college community and preparing for any emergency, Davidson has in place emergency response and evacuation plans, emergency communication plans, and trained building captains to assist in an emergency.
+As part of its comprehensive approach to protecting the college community and preparing for any emergency, Davidson has in place emergency response and evacuation plans and emergency communication plans.

 Campus Emergency Response Plan

 Davidson's Emergency Response Plan establishes guidelines for campus-wide communication, service coordination and safety procedures in the event of emergencies and dangerous situations such as fires, bomb threats, severe weather situations, long-term power outages, hazardous material incidents, or any situation that could threaten lives or safety within the college community.

 Emergency Communications & Crime Alerts